OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 Gets initialization data passed when the add-in is [activated by an actionable message](https://docs.microsoft.com/outlook/actionable-messages/invoke-add-in-from-actionable-message).

+> [!NOTE]
-> **Note:** This method is only supported by Outlook 2016 for Windows (Click-to-Run versions greater than 16.0.8413.1000) and Outlook on the web for Office 365.
+> This method is only supported by Outlook 2016 for Windows (Click-to-Run versions greater than 16.0.8413.1000) and Outlook on the web for Office 365.

 ##### Parameters:
 |Name|Type|Attributes|Description|